What Does a VPN Hide? (And the Things It Can’t Hide)

 Your IP address reveals some information that could affect your overall privacy, including the general physical location of your device.
 This can be an issue if you prefer to maintain as much online privacy as possible.

-Using a VPN routes your online traffic through another IP address, typically to a server in a different location than where your device is located.
+Using a VPN routes your online traffic through another IP address, often to a server in a different location than where your device is located.
 A VPN server’s IP address rather than your own is assigned to your online activity, effectively hiding information about your device’s physical location.

 4. Reroute your traffic